akrojas07/akrojas07/README.md

 - 👋 Hi, I’m Anakaren
 - 👀 I’m interested in learning about different types of software development and new programming languages
-- 🌱 I’m currently learning Full Stack Development, with my technologies being C#, Angular, and TypeScript
+- 🌱 I’m currently learning Full Stack Development, with my technologies being Angular, C#, and SQL
 - 💞️ I’m looking to collaborate on open source projects that would help make tech more accessible to marginalized communities.
 - 📫 How to reach me: ak.rojas.07@gmail.com